Bijan-K/AI-Tech-Checkpoint/README.md

 This is a concise mostly personal collection of **the best** AI technologies & researches(I will probably add more papers later) that I have came across.

 This list does not endorse anything or is competing with any other List.
 It simply wishes to be informative(for myself mostly).
-Also a lot of the information gathered here was extracted from the Bycloud youtube channel(the G.O.A.T. on this topic).
-[Definitely check out his YT channel](https://www.youtube.com/@bycloudAI).
+Also a lot of the information gathered here was extracted from the Bycloud youtube channel.[Definitely check out his YT channel](https://www.youtube.com/@bycloudAI).

 ---